ChicagoHAI/idea-explorer/docs/WORKFLOW.md

       fields: [accuracy, f1_score]
 ```

-See `ideas/schema.yaml` for complete specification.
+See `ideas/schema.yaml` for complete specification and `ideas/examples/` for more examples.

 ### Step 3: Submit Idea